 Vulnerability Assessment and Penetration Testing (VAPT) is a process that helps organizations identify and mitigate security vulnerabilities in their systems and applications.
-It is an essential part of any organization’s cybersecurity strategy, as it helps to ensure that the organization’s assets are protected against potential threats and attacks.
+It is an essential part of any organization’s cybersecurity strategy, as it helps to ensure that the organization’s assets are protected against potential potential threats and attacks.

 VAPT Features and Advantages: